tlshtivo053153/cdda-fungal_reality_shift/.kilocode/rules/task_completion_self_evaluation.md

 3. Assess the time spent on the task and identify any inefficiencies.
 4. Reflect on collaboration with team members and identify areas for improvement.

+## Communication Clarity in Task Delegation

+### Identifying Ambiguities
+- When delegating tasks, clearly specify the expected outcome and the method of execution.
+- If a task involves actions that Kilo Code cannot directly perform (e.g., executing git commands), explicitly state this and provide guidance on how the user should proceed.

+### Improving Instructions
+- Use precise language to avoid misinterpretation.
+- When requesting a specific mode of operation, clearly indicate the desired mode (e.g., "Please provide the commands for the user to execute in `ask` mode").
+- Provide examples or templates when necessary to illustrate the expected format or outcome.

+### Example of Improved Task Delegation
+- **Before**: "Create commits for the changes."
+- **After**: "Provide the git commands to stage and commit the changes.
+The commands should follow the Conventional Commits format.
+Present these commands in `ask` mode so the user can copy and execute them."
 ## Improvement Based on Feedback

 ### Identifying Improvement Points